GaloisInc/grift/README.md

 - Must represent semantics of all RISC-V behavior (instructions and exceptional behavior) in a manipulatable and inspectable embedded bitvector expression language.
+- Must have a type-level representation of the major aspects of the RISC-V feature model: register width and implemented extensions.
+To run in simulation, it should be enough to specify this information at the *type level*, and have the appropriate instance of RISC-V automatically.

 ## RISC-V support